-On each VPN gateway in the VPN community, configure the tunnel keepalive method property, in Database Tool (GuiDBEdit Tool) (see sk13009) or dbedit (see skl3301).
-This includes 3rd Party gateways.
+On each VPN gateway in the VPN community, configure the tunnel_keepalive_method property, in Database Tool (GuiDBEdit Tool) or dbedit (see skl3301).
+This includes third-party gateways.
 (You cannot configure different monitor mechanisms for the same gateway).

-- 1. In Database Tool (GuiDBEdit Tool), go to Network Objects > network\objects > <Name of Security Gateways object> > VPN. - 2.
+- In Database Tool (GuiDBEdit Tool), go to Network Objects > network_objects > <Name of Security Gateways object> > VPN. - 2.
 For the Value, select a permanent tunnel mode. - 3.
 Save all the changes. - 4.
 Install the Access Control Policy.